Orderability of link quandles: Abstract

 \section{Abstract}

-The paper develops a general theory of orderability of quandles with a focus on link quandles of tame links.
-We prove that knot quandles of many fibered prime knots are right-orderable, whereas link quandles of many non-trivial torus links are not right-orderable.
+The paper develops a general theory of orderability of quandles with a focus on link quandles of tame links and gives some general constructions of orderable quandles.
+We prove that knot quandles of many fibered prime knots are right-orderable, whereas link quandles of most non-trivial torus links are not right-orderable.
 As a consequence, we deduce that the knot quandle of the trefoil is neither left nor right orderable.
 Further, it is proved that link quandles of certain non-trivial positive (or negative) links are not bi-orderable, which includes some alternating knots of prime determinant and alternating Montesinos links.
 The paper also explores interconnections between orderability of quandles and that of their enveloping groups.
-The results show that orderability of link quandles behave quite differently than that of corresponding link groups.
+The results establish that orderability of link quandles behave quite differently than that of corresponding link groups.